Notre Dame's victory over Oregon State at Notre Dame, Ind. (Alumni Stadium) W, 1-0 on September 7, 2012.

 Dalby joined the Charlotte Eagles of the United Soccer Leagues Second Division (USL-2) in March 2010.
 He was a two-time team captain of the Eagles and earned USL-2 second team all-league honors in 2010.

-Dalby, a native of Poway, Calif., also has international playing experience with Team USA.
-He captained the U.S. Under-20 National Team at the 2005 FIFA World Youth Championships (now called Under-20 World Cup).
+Dalby, a native of Poway, Calif., also has international playing experience as he captained the U.S. Under-20 National Team at the 2005 FIFA World Youth Championships (now called Under-20 World Cup).
 The U.S. squad won Group D with a 2-0-1 mark before falling to Italy, 3-1, in the Round of 16.

 During his playing days at Notre Dame, Dalby was a two-time team captain and a four-time monogram recipient.
 He started all 88 matches in which he played and tallied 10 points on four goals and two assists as a central midfielder.
 The 88 consecutive games played ranks second all-time at Notre Dame.